-The Advanced Clinical Pharmacist will be responsible for providing clinical pharmacy services in Bone Marrow Transplant (BMT) and to outpatient solid tumor patients
+The Oncology Clinical Pharmacist will be responsible for providing clinical pharmacy services in Bone Marrow Transplant (BMT) and to outpatient solid tumor patients

 Qualified candidate will work as an integral member of the healthcare team at Tulane Health System.
 In conjunction with hematology/oncology providers and allied health staff, the hematology/oncology specialist pharmacist provides expert care to the patient through chemotherapy education and adherence/persistence monitoring, medication consultation, and development of practice specific protocols.

 · Optimize patient outcomes by providing the following: evidence-based patient centered drug therapies, monitor for drug-related problems and ensure medication cost containment.